-Testing the Brush-rake involves using the rake to expose a rendered-safe test-mine in the ground conditions pertaining at the Task.
-The test-mine must be an example of the most sensitive anticipated threat in the Task area.
+Testing the Brush-rake involves using the rake to expose a rendered-safe target-mine in the ground conditions pertaining at the Task.
+The target-mine must be an example of the most sensitive anticipated threat in the Task area.
 The initiation mechanism must be intact and the High Explosive removed.
-The test-mine is concealed and a deminer wearing visor and frontal protection must attempt to expose the mine with the Brush-rake.
-If the Brush rake initiates the mechanism in the test-mine, the Brush-rake cannot be used where those threats are anticipated.
+The target-mine is concealed and a deminer wearing visor and frontal protection must attempt to expose the mine with the Brush-rake.
+If the Brush rake initiates the mechanism in the target-mine, the Brush-rake cannot be used where those threats are anticipated.

 The Brush-rake (sometimes known as a leaf-rake) has a strip of neodymium magnets attached to its underside.
 The rake head is angled to the rake-handle so that the magnet-strip brushes the ground as the rake is used.

 In a standing position, and holding the handle well back from the rake-head, the deminer rakes over the area where the metal-detector signaled.

 The rake tines scratch the ground surface and can help to loosen fragments just below the ground surface, which are then attracted to the magnet strip

 After using the Brush-rake magnet, the area must be searched with the detector again as described in Section 3.3.
 This must be done whether or not fragments have been found because the action of the rake may have moved the signals around.
 Not all metal is ferrous, and non-ferrous metal will not be attracted to the magnet.